airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 The FastAgency Nats App forms the backend of the system and consists of:

 - **AutoGen Workflows**: The workflows defined using the AutoGen framework.
 They are executed by the workers in the Nats Adapter.
-- **Nats Adapter**: Responsible for connecting to the Nats Provider, receiving workflow initiation messages, and distributing them to the workers for execution.
+- **Nats Adapter**: Communicates with AutoGen, and makes the workflow messages available on corresponding Nats topics.

 ### Interaction Flow